jjlin526/AWS-Services/Amazon-EC2.md

 ### Amazon Elastic Compute Cloud (Amazon EC2)

-EC2 provides **secure and resizable compute capacity** for virtually any workload.
+EC2 provides **secure and resizable compute capacity** for virtually any workload
+* Instances running computing operations can increase or decrease at will

 ### Amazon Machine Image (AMI)